-Debt servicing ratio measures the extent Council's commitment to interest expense and loan repayments is met by general rate revenue.
-For 2024-2025, it is anticipated that 7.2% of the Council's General Rate revenue will be committed to service the interest and principal repayments on its borrowings.
+The Debt Servicing Ratio measures the extent of the Council's commitment to interest costs and loan repayments, is met by general Rate Revenue.
+For 2024-2025, it is anticipated that 7.2% of the Council's General Rate Revenue will be committed to servicing the interest and principal repayments on its borrowings.